MicrosoftDocs/security/compass/protect-against-ransomware-phase1.md

 - **Pay to regain access**

   Attackers demand payment under the threat that they won’t give you back access to your systems and data.
-This is most frequently done by encrypting your systems and demanding payment for the decryption key.
+This is most frequently done by encrypting your systems and data and demanding payment for the decryption key.

   >[!Important]
   >Paying the ransom isn’t as simple and clean of a solution as it may seem.
-Because you are dealing with criminals that are only motivated by payment (and often relatively amateur operators who are using a toolkit provided by someone else), there is a lot of uncertainty around how well paying the ransom will actually work.
-There is no legal guarantee that they will provide a key that decrypts 100% of your data and systems, or even provide a key at all.
+Because you're dealing with criminals that are only motivated by payment (and often relatively amateur operators who are using a toolkit provided by someone else), there is a lot of uncertainty around how well paying the ransom will actually work.
+There is no legal guarantee that they will provide a key that decrypts 100% of your systems and data, or even provide a key at all.
 The process to decrypt these systems uses homegrown attacker tools, which is often a clumsy and manual process.
   >

 - **Pay to avoid disclosure**

    Attackers demand payment in exchange for not releasing sensitive or embarrassing data to the dark web (other criminals) or the general public.

-To avoid being forced into payment (the profitable situation for attackers), the most immediate and effective action you can take is to ensure your organization can restore your entire enterprise from immutable storage (which neither the attacker nor you can modify).
+To avoid being forced into payment (the profitable situation for attackers), the most immediate and effective action you can take is to ensure your organization can restore your entire enterprise from immutable storage, which neither the attacker nor you can modify.

 Identifying the most sensitive assets and protecting them at a higher level of assurance is also critically important but is a longer and more challenging process to execute.
-We don’t want you to hold up other areas in phase 1 or 2, but we recommend you get the process started by bringing together business, IT, and security stakeholders to ask and answer questions like:
+We don’t want you to hold up other areas in phases 1 or 2, but we recommend you get the process started by bringing together business, IT, and security stakeholders to ask and answer questions like:

-- What business assets would be the most damaging if compromised for example, what business leadership would be willing to pay an extortion demand if attackers controlled them)?
+- What business assets would be the most damaging if compromised?
+For example, what assets would business leadership would be willing to pay an extortion demand if attackers controlled them?
 - How do these business assets translate to IT assets (files, applications, databases, servers, etc.)?
-- How can we protect or isolate these assets so that attackers with access to the general IT environment can’t access these?
+- How can we protect or isolate these assets so that attackers with access to the general IT environment can’t access them?

 ## Secure backups